November's Assembly Meeting

 please email: [email protected] or click on “Contact Us" in the Menu

 Only Fourth Degree Knights may optionally join the Knights of Columbus’ prestigious Color Corps.
-The most visible arm of the Knights, as they are often seen in parades and other local events wearing their colorful regalia.
+The visible arm of the Knights, as they are often seen in parades, Church events & Mass's and other local events wearing their uniform, beret, baldric & sword.

 The need for a patriotic degree was first considered in 1886, and a special plea was made at the National Meeting of 1899.
 The first Fourth Degree exemplification followed in 1900 with 1,100 Knights participating at the Lenox Lyceum in New York City.
 Today there are more than 2,500 Assemblies.